Hoi An’s Museums

 The collection is arranged into themes and organised by occupation.
 It’s a great way to learn about traditional Vietnamese fishing, weaving, and silkworm farming practices.
 Your ticket also includes a folk dance and musical performance providing an introduction to traditional Vietnamese folk art.

-It’s well laid out, easily navigated, and has the added bonus that you can sit back and watch a show.
+Well laid out, easily navigated, and with the added bonus that you can sit back and watch a show.
 All this contributes to making this museum the most popular in Hoi An and hence it attracts the larger tourist groups and families.

 Hidden Hint: Go early or later in the day as, unlike the Hoi An Center for Cultural Heritage, this museum is a popular attraction for tourists and often lures in the tour bus hoards.